dillondoxey/vault-aws-workshop/docs/vault-1.md

 .center[<a href="https://www.hashicorp.com/identity-based-security-and-low-trust-networks" target="_blank">Identity Based Security and Low Trust Networks</a>]

 ???
+* Starting at the top, clients can be people, machines, or even API's
-* Here we see that Vault has multiple means of authenticating users and applications with its Auth Methods.
+* We also see that Vault has multiple means of authenticating users and applications with its many different Auth Methods.
 * Vault can manage many types of secrets and excels at generating short-lived, dynmamic secrets.
 * Vault's ACL policies are associated with tokens that users and applications use to access secrets after authenticating.
 * Tokens can only read/write secrets that its policies allow.